uzimaru0000/Veauty-GameObject/README.md

 ## Development
 1. Make your project and make directory Packages in it.
-2. In Packages, git clone https://github.com/uzimaru0000/UniTEA.git
+2. In Packages, git clone https://github.com/uzimaru0000/Veauty-GameObject.git
-3. Install UniTEA from clone.

 ## Contribution